-It is the aim of the food service to carry out a programme of planned due inspections and interventions of food premises for 2024/25 in accordance with the Food Law Code of Practice requirement, also utilising the flexibilities contained within the Code as outlined in Table 3.
+It is the aim of the food service to carry out a programme of planned due inspections and interventions of food premises for 2025/26 in accordance with the Food Law Code of Practice requirement, also utilising the flexibilities contained within the Code as outlined in Table 3.

-Table 3 Summary of Work Programme for Food hygiene inspections for 2024 /25 based on risk, inspection due dates and including overdue inspections generated by the COVID-19 pandemic
+Table 3 Summary of Work Programme for Food hygiene inspections for 2025 /26 based on risk, inspection due dates and including overdue inspections generated by the COVID-19 pandemic

-Risk Category No. of Due / Overdue Inspections No of Interventions / inspections Planned Type of Visit Α 3 6 Full Inspection В 34 34 Full inspection С 131 131 Full inspection D 13 13 Full inspection E (due) 32 32 AES / Full inspection dependant upon risk / E (overdue) 103 52 AES / Full inspection dependant upon risk New premises (including unrated) 18 at start of year 90 Full inspection Revisits to all categories Approx 70 70 Official control- verification/ monitoring visit to check compliance Re rating requested under the FHRS Approx 20 20 Full inspection Total 334 448
+Risk Category No. of Due / Overdue Inspections No of Interventions / inspections Planned Type of Visit

+Α 1 2 Full Inspection

+В 26 26 Full inspection

+С 185 185 Full inspection

+D 42 / 42 Full inspection

+E (due) 30 30 AES / Full inspection dependent upon risk /

+E (overdue) .3 3 Full inspection

+Outside the Programme 2 2 Full inspection

+New premises (including unrated) 12 at start of year 90 Full inspection

+Revisits to all categories Approx 70 70 Official control- verification/ monitoring visit to check compliance

+Re rating requested under the FHRS Approx 20 20 Full inspection

+Total 470